HAZberi/coding-problems-js/Readme.md

     - O(n); Without any ordering property on the nodes, we might have to search through all the nodes.

 ### LeetCode Problems
-- Two Sum
+- Two Sum (HashMap)
 - Two Sum 2
-- Three Sum
+- Three Sum Init
 - Validate a Binary Search Tree
 - Height/Depth of Binary Tree
 - House Robber 1